Nail Health Myths Debunked (2026 Guide)

 False.

-While age can reduce moisture and keratin strength, brittle nails often improve with:
+While aging can reduce moisture and keratin strength, brittle nails often improve with:

 • Daily hydration